Masters (Coursework)

 To qualify for second year, students will need to have met the requirements for the Graduate Diploma (which requires a satisfactory completion of a program of study consisting of 7 core courses to the value of 21 units and closed electives to the value of 3 units).

-The Second Year of the Master of Counselling and Psychotherapy starts during the Summer School period (January - February).
-As part of this second year, student's will choose the Clinical Pathway or the Research pathway.
-Students who choose the Clinical pathway will undertake counseling placements while students who choose the research pathway will complete a dissertation.
-The indicative study plans below show what courses are to be completed for both options.
+The Master of Counselling and Psychotherapy contains 3 specialisations.
+As part of the second year, students will choose between the Clinical Practice, Clinical Trauma Practice and Research Specialisation.
+Students who choose the Clinical Practice or Clinical Trauma Practice Specialisation will undertake counselling placements, while students who choose the research specialisation will complete a dissertation.

 An elective in the Second Year of the Master of Counselling and Psychotherapy is offered during the Winter School period (June - July).